Available Control Center Information

 Instances Tab

-The Instances tab lists all the module instances created on the system and provides access to further actions.
+The Instances tab of the overview lists all module instances on the system and provides access to further actions.

 Schemas Overview